front end initialization code for the currently logged-in user

 To suppress the loading of kernel initialization files, use the kernel command-line option -noinit.

-To specify another file to be used for kernel initialization in addition to init.m, use the kernel command-line option -initfilefile, where file is the additional initialization file.
+To specify another file to be used for kernel initialization in addition to , use the kernel command-line option -initfilefile, where file is the additional initialization file.

 Template initialization files for the kernel are created automatically if they do not already exist.